APogue/APogue.github.io/_posts/2025-10-07-ucr-analysis.md

                 - The population half is allotted totally independent of how much crime is actually occurring in that state
                 - It makes the formula robust to VC data errors, states get "something" in cases where crime may be undercounted
                     - But it doesn't account for VC errors' disproportionate impact: absolute error can be trivial in some states but account for a very large proportion of crime in MS, translating to the loss of a large portion of their funding
-                    - Can take the 2018-2020 and just add the CDC crime error, because they are top hierarchy data, and calculate how much was lost from homicide inaccuracies alone
+                    - Can take the 2018-2020 and swap the UCR for CDC numbers for the formula half of funding
-                        - Although losses may occur in other states, deltas represent a much smaller portion of total crime (or assuming other states have healthy reporting channels, those are not "errors")
-                        - Because missing homicide data indicates reporting channels are totally broken, it is unknown how many VCs are going unreported
+                        - Use two bounds (assuming they are not reporting errors but coding deltas): CA or NY as the lower bound and TX as the upper bound.
+Calculate delta magnitude as a percent of total incidents and apply it to MS
+                    - Compare 2018-2020 using 1.
+JAG ranking, 2.
+JAG ranking using homicide data
+                        - 1 vs 2 monetizes possible inaccuracies and incorporates the effect of the population on the funding rank
+                    - Then do the same using 2022-2024
+                        - If homicides are not reported, this indicates a true reporting issue.
+I don't know how it reflects on other VC data.
+The analysis is not meant to quantify how many VCs are going unreported, or predict rank based on total VC's, each VC is calculated independently, that can't be known
+                        - If homicide coverage reflects a broader reporting failure, actual violent-crime counts could be proportionally higher — but quantification would require assumptions beyond available data.
-                        - In the future these inaccuracies will have a greater impact on MS due to the end of the hierarchy rule
+                        - In the future non-reporting will have a greater impact though due to the end of the hierarchy rule
-                    - Rank 2018-2020 using UCR data, then CDC data (homicides only), compare to JAP ranking
-                        - Shows how much 1. inaccuracies might shift ranking but 2. where crime alone puts ranking versus 3. where population size shifts the ranking (either deprioritizing or prioritizing absolute crime numbers based on state size)
         - Crime may not always have been the funding priority, but funding has been cut by a huge amount - JAG funding was 600 million in 2005.
 High-crime (/low-reporting) states should absolutely be prioritized either by adjusting the formula temporarily (incorporte rate weighting) or dedicating separate funding to onboard agencies (pull universal floor allocations).
             - As-is, population allocations and bad data effectively blinds JAG to high-crime states - it deals now critical, small funds unfairly and punishes low-reporting states
 - At the very least, reporting needs to be addressed.
 Once reporting meets adequate thresholds, JAG can effectively target criminal justice causes in vulnerable states.